BenjaminGuinet/Mark_newicks/README.md

 - The script saves a **Newick file** where:
   - The MRCA and all descendant nodes of the label provided are marked by appending \`#1\`.
-  - The structure of the tree remains unchanged aside from these markings.
+  - The structure of the tree remains unchanged aside from these markings and removing of boostraps.

 ---